jcvincentliu/CAPP122-Project-Food_in_the_Hood/README.md

 ## Examples of Interacting with the Software

-- The result from running decision_tree.py is a dictionary where the keys are the following strings: ‘all variables’, 'adult_fruit_and_vegetable_servings_rate', 'adult_soda_consumption_rate', 'low_food_access', 'poverty_rate', and 'population').
-The value associated with ‘all variables’ is the rate at which a model using all attribute variables was successful in predicting the crime rate.
+- The result from running decision_tree.py is a dictionary where the keys are the following strings: `all variables`, `adult_fruit_and_vegetable_servings_rate`, `adult_soda_consumption_rate`, `low_food_access`, `poverty_rate`, and `population`).
+The value associated with `all variables` is the performance rate for a model that uses all attribute variables in successfully predicting the crime rate.
 That is, how well did a model using all attributes in food_data.csv do at predicting the target class?
-A model with all variables predicted the crime rate correctly about 55% of the time.
-The remaining keys are associated with values that show how well a model did at predicting the crime rate excluding that variable from building the model.
-For example, the “poverty_rate” key is associated with a value of about 41%, meaning a model built without the poverty rate attribute predicted the crime rate correctly 41% of the time.
+We found that a model with all variables predicted the crime rate correctly about 55% of the time.
+Values associated with the remaining keys show how well a model did at predicting the crime rate correctly excluding that variable (key).
+For example, the `poverty_rate` key is associated with a value of about 41%, meaning a model built without the poverty rate attribute predicted the crime rate correctly 41% of the time.
 - The result from running manage.py creates an interactive dashboard.
-You can interact with the dashboard to choose a variable to explore in more detail from the left sidebar drop down menu.
-Below the dropdown menu, a more complete description of the selected variable will appear.
+You can interact with the dashboard to choose a variable and explore it in greater details by selecting from the left sidebar drop down menu.
+You will see a more complete description of the selected variable below the dropdown menu.
 For example,
 ![2022-03-12](https://user-images.githubusercontent.com/89871328/158085158-16b0c583-0934-493f-9d10-0b0c8bbf6b71.jpg)

-- In addition to the interactive visualizations, the dashboard also includes a correlation matrix heatmap, which gives the correlations between the following variables: adult fruit and vegetables servings rate, adult soda consumption rate, low food access, poverty rate, crime rate, and population
+- In addition to interactive visualizations, the dashboard also includes a correlation matrix heatmap, which visualizes the correlations between the following variables: adult fruit and vegetables servings rate, adult soda consumption rate, low food access, poverty rate, crime rate, and population
 <img width="1415" alt="Screen Shot 2022-03-13 at 7 04 49 PM" src="https://user-images.githubusercontent.com/89871328/158085402-db9ce5f9-fc16-4625-8186-bbf83e20c3b6.png">